As an Amazon Associate I earn from qualifying purchases.

 While most of the rest of the nation deals with snow and ice, here in California, our winter bounty is bursting: Dungeness crab, persimmons, pomegranates, avocados, citrus.
 This recipe has it all.

 Crab, for most, is a summer thing.
 It was for me, too, until I moved to California in 2004.
-I soon learned that crab here is a fall and winter thing, and what’s more, it is traditional — even required in some families — for Dungeness crab to be eaten at Thanksgiving and Christmas, normally Christmas Eve.
+I soon learned crab here is a fall and winter thing, and that it is traditional — even required in some families — for Dungeness crab to be eaten at Thanksgiving and Christmas, normally Christmas Eve.

 I grew up in New Jersey, where the Feast of the Seven Fishes is a thing, so this sat well with me.
 I’d definitely dish up some crab for the holidays.

 After a recent crabbing trip outside the Golden Gate, I had my limit of 10 Dungeness crabs, and was thinking about how to use them as I sat in bumper-to-bumper Bay Area traffic.
 A Dungeness crab salad immediately came to mind.

 I happen to love crab this way, but I normally do a sort of Mexican route.
 This would be something different.
 So I started thinking about what’s in the farmer’s markets when Dungeness crab is in season.
 Pomegranates, persimmons, citrus, avocados… well, it all just fell together.

 Avocado and crab is a classic.
 Pomegranate and persimmon is a classic.
 Turns out they all play well together, sauces with lots of fresh citrus juice and California olive oil.

 This Dungeness crab salad is a winner.
 Seriously.
 If you can manage to collect the ingredients for it, I highly recommend you try this.
 It’s one of the best things I’ve posted to this space in a long while.

 - 3 or 4 lemons or limes